Understanding map

 - Handling Empty Values:

 By returning an empty array for such cases, we can ensure that the flattened array doesn’t contain any unwanted elements.
-In contrast,map
+In contrast,mapwould preserve these values.

 - Handling Empty Values: